Brown-University-Library/django-shibboleth-remoteuser/README.md

    ```

 ### Permission group mapping
- * It is possible to map a list of attributes to Django permission groups. ```django-shibboleth-remoteuser``` will generate the groups from the semicolon-separated values of this attributes.
-They will be available in the Django admin interface and you can assign your application permission to them.
+ * It is possible to map a list of attributes to Django permission groups. ```django-shibboleth-remoteuser``` will generate the groups from the semicolon-separated values of these attributes.
+They will be available in the Django admin interface and you can assign your application permissions to them.

    ```python
    SHIBBOLETH_GROUP_ATTRIBUTES = ['Shibboleth-affiliation', 'Shibboleth-isMemberOf']
    ```
  By default this value is empty and will not affect your group settings.
 But when you add attributes to ```SHIBBOLETH_GROUP_ATTRIBUTES``` the user will only associated with those groups.
-Be aware that the user will removed from groups not defined in ```SHIBBOLETH_GROUP_ATTRIBUTES```, if you enable this setting.
+Be aware that the user will be removed from groups not defined in ```SHIBBOLETH_GROUP_ATTRIBUTES```, if you enable this setting.
 Some installations may create a lot of groups.
 You may check your group attributes at [https://your_domain.edu/Shibboleth.sso/Session]() before activating this feature.